The Farm Hub’s Fourth Season

 Cover crops are essential agricultural tools for increasing biological activity and water retention in the soil, mitigating erosion, controlling pests, and increasing overall farm diversity.
 Cover crops also provide an alternative to chemical inputs.
 As part of an initiative to test the effectiveness of different cover crops, the Farm Hub is planting a variety, including sweet clover, rye, vetch, and Japanese millet.
-In the vegetable fields, select grains are being planted on a rotating schedule with crops such as potatoes, broccoli, and onions.
+In the vegetable fields, select cover crops are being planted on a rotating schedule with crops such as potatoes and broccoli.

 Last fall, the Farm Hub planted Kernza, a perennial grain that promises significant ecological benefits.
 This 20-acre trial is taking place at the Farm Hub in partnership with a Kansas-based organization, The Land Institute.
 Representatives from The Land Institute visited the Farm Hub in May and June to evaluate the Kernza’s growth and analyze factors that might impact yield.
 The first harvest of Kernza will take place in mid-August.

 The Farm Hub’s Native American Seed Sanctuary, a project run in partnership with the St. Regis Mohawk/Akwesasne Tribe of northern New York and the Hudson Valley Seedshed, is now in its second year.
 Farm crew members, Profarmers, and friends of the Farm Hub hand-planted Native American varieties of beans, Buffalo Creek squash, and Mohwak Red Bread corn in May.
 The seeds from the harvest of these crops will be returned to the St. Regis Mohawk tribe in northern New York this fall.